top of page

 Nutrition Timing

-• Protein within 60 minutes of waking
+• Consume protein within 60 minutes of waking.

-• Do not skip meals
+• Do not skip meals.

-• Balance carbohydrates with protein and healthy fats
+• Balance carbohydrates with protein and healthy fats.

-• Avoid late-night eating
+• Avoid late-night eating.

 Caffeine Discipline

-• Limit to morning hours
+• Limit caffeine to morning hours.

-• Avoid caffeine on an empty stomach
+• Avoid caffeine on an empty stomach.

 Exercise Strategy

-• Reduce excessive cardio
+• Reduce excessive cardio.

-• Prioritize recovery and sleep
+• Prioritize recovery and sleep.

 Sleep Architecture

-• Screens off 60 minutes before bed
+• Turn off screens 60 minutes before bed.

 Clinically Guided Supplements (When Appropriate)